Killer who attacked homeless man with bat to get new trial

 TALLAHASSEE, Fla.
-(AP) — One of three teenagers who fatally beat one homeless man and severely injured two others in a booze and pot-fueled rampage will get a new trial because a judge erred in his jury instructions before the teen was convicted of murder, the Florida Supreme Court ruled Thursday.
+(AP) — One of three teenagers who fatally beat one homeless man and severely injured two others in a booze- and pot-fueled rampage will get a new trial because a judge erred in his jury instructions before the teen was convicted of murder, the Florida Supreme Court ruled Thursday.

 Thomas Daugherty was 17 when he and two friends spent a night in January 2006 attacking homeless men in Fort Lauderdale with a baseball bat, a golf club and a rake.
 A Florida Atlantic University surveillance camera captured one of the attacks and its national broadcast provoked widespread outrage.